Unnooby/CPTS427---EA-2/README.md

 Moving forward, I plan to continue developing my hardware skills through my ESP32 Secure Boot project to better prepare for future events like this.

 ### Proof of Participation
 While unfortunatly I do not have the code I wrote, I do have a photo of me creating wires for my teammates to use in the project - or rather learning to make them.
-I also have a photo of the parts used to create the alarm.
+I also have a photo of the physical harware parts used to create the alarm.
 ![CPTS 427 - EA 2 SS1](https://github.com/user-attachments/assets/c2e1b7f4-ccbd-4fb4-86f6-ce3ec0840832)
 ![CPTS 427 - EA 2 SS2](https://github.com/user-attachments/assets/84cde7be-dcaa-4a29-b880-8f33b1328a7f)